CFAES Give Today

 Kochia (Bassia scoparia)

-Description: An annual, profusely bushy and branched weed with fine-textured foliage, 1'-5' in height.
+Description: A much-branched, bushy weed with fine-textured foliage, 1'-5' in height.
 Plants are blue-green to gray-green but take on a reddish or purplish coloration later in the season.

 Life cycle: Annual

-Flower: Small, green, inconspicuous flowers, bloomng in July to September.
+Flower: Small, green, inconspicuous flowers without petals, bloomng in July to September.

 The problem is…. animal health.
 Kochia can accumulate high nitrate concentrations under certain conditions.
 Caution should be exercised when grazing or feeding harvested hay containing a large amount of Kochia.
 It has been linked to photosensitivity in livestock as well.